 For example, If the police officer believes that you are intoxicated, and if the field sobriety tests aren’t done in an appropriate manner and in a legal manner, then those tests can be thrown out.
 Also, if there wasn’t a subsequent blood alcohol reading that finds you above the legal limit of .08, that could also be thrown out.
-Here are other ways that a DWI finding can be challenged.

 - Illegal Stop – a New Jersey DWI enforcement officer cannot stop a car without having a reasonable cause to believe that a law has been violated.
 If an officer stops the car because he saw the driver walk out of a bar and get in the car, the New Jersey DWI charge may be dismissed because the driver’s rights were violated.

 - Videos or Dispatch Tapes – Many other New Jersey DWI enforcement officers have video cameras in their vehicles.
 These videos, along with videos from testing rooms, booking rooms, and other sources can work as a defense to New Jersey DWI charges.
 These are areas where an experienced DWI attorney can show that the officer has a bias towards the driver and is not accurately testifying about the driver’s intoxication.
 Most vehicle stops also have audio recordings on dispatch tapes.